minhtuanvu/talks/packages/2024-08-21-kubecon-hk/slides.md

 <!--
 To start using kcover, you can initially install kcover onto your system with a few simple helm commands.
+[click] You only need to execute the helm install command to install kcover on your cluster.
 [click] Subsequently, when submitting training tasks, such as a PyTorchJob, you only need to set a label for the job.
 [click] This allows kcover to continuously monitor the job, ensuring that it can be quickly recovered after a failure without the need for manual intervention.
 -->